jpdevries/eureka/README.md

  - Chrome
  - Safari
  - Firefox
-   - Firefox actually still has at least a few flexbox bugs.
-See #2.
  - IE 11,10
    - IE 9 support is being conceptualized and would likely need to leverage a jQuery powered legacy js driver
  - Sparta